 These questions help identity various aspects of a community's problems.
-Remember that there are some individuals who benefit and would like to keep the situation as is it now.
+Remember that there are some individuals who benefit and would like to keep the situation as it is now.

 The analysis demands a review of the historical background of the problem and its relation to policy formulation processes.
-The review should also identify the supporting mechanisms, opposing groups, ideological connections, and attempts at change at various time intervals.
-Such an historical perspective can provide several strategic options for advocacy as well as a vision of future achievements.
+The review should also identify the supporting mechanisms, opposing groups, ideological connections, and attempts at change at various intervals in time.
+Such a historical perspective can provide several strategic options for advocacy as well as a vision of future achievements.
 To make this clear, Table 2.2 gives an example of the tax imposition issue in community forestry in Nepal.